-The battlefield and the site of Burgoyne's surrender have been preserved, and are now administered by the National Park Service as the Saratoga National Historical Park, which was listed in the National Register of Historic Places in 1966.
-The park preserves a number of the buildings in the area, and contains a variety of monuments.^[92] The Saratoga Monument obelisk has four niches, three of which hold statues of American generals: Gates and Schuyler and of Colonel Daniel Morgan.
-The fourth niche, where Arnold's statue would go, is empty.^[93] A more dramatic memorial to Arnold's heroism, that does not name him, is the Boot Monument.
+The battlefield and the site of Burgoyne's surrender have been preserved, and are now administered by the National Park Service as the Saratoga National Historical Park, which was listed on the National Register of Historic Places in 1966.
+The park preserves a number of the buildings in the area and contains a variety of monuments.
+[93] The Saratoga Monument obelisk has four niches, three of which hold statues of American commanders: Gates and Schuyler and of Colonel Daniel Morgan.
+The fourth niche, where Arnold's statue would go, is empty.
+[94] A more dramatic memorial to Arnold's heroism, that does not name him, is the Boot Monument.
 Donated by Civil War General John Watts de Peyster, it shows a boot with spurs and the stars of a major general.
-It stands at the spot where Arnold was shot on October 7 charging Breymann's redoubt, and is dedicated to "the most brilliant soldier of the Continental Army".^[94]
+It stands at the spot where Arnold was shot on October 7 charging Breymann's redoubt and is dedicated to "the most brilliant soldier of the Continental Army".
+[95]

-Six Army National Guard units (101st Eng Bn,^[95] 102nd Inf,^[96] 125th QM Co,^[97] 181st Inf,^[98] 182nd Inf^[99] and 192nd MP Bn^[100]) are derived from American units that participated in the Battle of Saratoga.
+Six Army National Guard units (101st Eng Bn, [96] 102nd Inf, [97] 125th QM Co, [98] 181st Inf, [99] 182nd Inf [100] and 192nd MP Bn [101]) are derived from American units that participated in the Battle of Saratoga.
 There are now only thirty units in the U.S. Army with lineages that go back to the colonial era.

-There are a number of ships named after the battles including USS Saratoga (1842), USS Saratoga (CV-3), and USS Saratoga (CV-60)^[101]
+There are a number of ships named after the battles including USS Saratoga (1842), USS Saratoga (CV-3), and USS Saratoga (CV-60)[102]

-View of the battlefield from the visitor center of

-Saratoga National Historic Park
+View of the battlefield from the visitor center of Saratoga National Historic Park